ESR-NZ/Training/Advanced_Genomics_Workshop/Week_01/README.md

 We will learn how to navigate the directory structure using basic command-line tools.
 We will cover creating new directories, listing files in a directory, and changing directories.

 #### Creating directories
-To create a new directory, you can use the `mkdir` command followed by the name of the directory.
+To create a new directory, you can use the `mkdir` command (make directory) followed by the name of the directory.
 By default, the new directory will be created in your current working directory.
 Here's an example:

 ```bash
 # Make a directory called week01